solderq35/portfolio/README.md

 ## Site Setup

-It probably doesn't matter, but just in case, I am on node version `16.20.0` (run `node -v` in terminal to check).
-You can change node versions easily with [nvm for Unix](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows)
+It probably doesn't matter, but just in case, I am on nodeJS version `16.20.0` (run `node -v` in terminal to check).
+You can change nodeJS versions easily with [nvm for Unix](https://github.com/nvm-sh/nvm) or [nvm for Windows](https://github.com/coreybutler/nvm-windows)

 `npm install`